 Tips For Improving Your Reviews Across Different Sites and the Online Customer Experience

-Keep your profile information consistent on each page, and make it as complete as you possibly can.
-It is important for customers to know you.
-Your profile is where customers can find your contact information, a link to your website, and a description of your business, among other things.
-This is where you let people know why they should patronize your business.
+Keep your profiles consistent on each page, completing them as much as possible, as customers want to be able to learn more about you.
+Your profile is where they can find your contact information, a link to your website, and a description of your business, among other things.
+In essence, this is where you let people know why they should patronize your business.

 Encourage Customers To Leave Feedback

 Oftentimes customers are incentivized to leave feedback for no other reason than that they were dissatisfied with the product or service they purchased.
 While negative reviews can be helpful, offering insight and a great opportunity for damage control (if your business responds in the right way), they still aren’t the best source of publicity.
 This is why you should focus on encouraging happy customers to leave positive reviews.

 Many businesses send automated follow-up emails to customers that have recently purchased their products.
 These emails typically thank the customer for their purchase and ask them to leave a review on the business’s website if they were satisfied with the item.

 Many times, a gentle prompting is all a buyer needs to decide to give feedback.
 In fact, a BrightLocal study found that 72% of customers that were prompted to leave reviews went on to do so.
 It may be well worth your while, then, to encourage your customers to review their purchases.

 Some companies reward customers for leaving positive reviews.
 For instance, they might send e-gift cards to those that leave 5-star reviews on their items or enter them into a drawing for a prize for each review that they post.
 However, you should be careful about doing this, as incentivized reviews can erode customer trust, ultimately damaging your brand reputation.